-Mr. Donovan, one of our independent directors, is an executive officer at AT&T. Since the beginning of our last fiscal year, we have sold an aggregate of approximately \$16.7 million of products and services to AT&T and have purchased an aggregate of approximately \$87,500 of AT&T products and services, all in arm's length transactions.
+Mr. Donovan, one of our independent directors, is an executive officer at AT&T. Since the beginning of our last fiscal year, both directly and through our channel partners, we have sold an aggregate of approximately \$29.6 million of products and services to AT&T and have purchased an aggregate of approximately \$99,786 of AT&T products and services, all in arm's length transactions.
 Mr. Eschenbach, one of our independent directors, is an executive officer at VMware.
-Since the beginning of our last fiscal year, we have sold an aggregate of approximately \$1.6 million of products and services to VMware and have purchased an aggregate of approximately \$838,000 of VMware products and services, all in arm's length transactions.
+Since the beginning of our last fiscal year, both directly and through our channel partners, we have sold an aggregate of approximately \$0.4 million of products and services to VMware and have purchased an aggregate of approximately \$721,068 of VMware products and services, all in arm's length transactions.